Diana Bellamy: Life and career

+Death

-She died from cancer at her home in Valley Village, Los Angeles, three months later on June 17, 2001, at the age of 57.
+Bellamy died from cancer at her home in Valley Village, Los Angeles, on June 17, 2001, at the age of 57.
 A memorial service was held for Bellamy on July 7, 2001, at the Court Theater in West Hollywood, California, and her cremains were scattered in the Pacific Ocean.
 Bellamy, in her own words, said of her health in a 1999 interview, "I had tried crying and being in a snit about blindness, but that was real boring.
 I've learned to live with it as best I can, and I feel very blessed that this has happened."